This page is a companion piece to the Life Log Collection.

 Work & career

-Your professional arc, captured in real time rather than reconstructed for a resume years later.
+Your professional arc, captured in real time.
 What to note:- Job changes: start dates, end dates, role, company

 - Promotions, raises, performance reviews